-In an ever-social world where everyone is posting everything from new workout PRs to new workout clothes, it’s easy to get distracted from your own fitness journey.
+In an ever-social world where everyone is posting every accomplishment – from their workouts to their food to their sporting adventures – it’s easy to get distracted from your own fitness journey.

 All those results others are getting look so dang good, you find yourself wanting all of them.
 But distraction is the devil when it comes to reaching, and being satisfied by, your own fitness pursuits.

 Desire.
 We’ve done it since we were kids – another kid playing with a toy makes that toy infinitely more intriguing to you.
-A friend gets a new car and all of a sudden your car seems not-so-great anymore.
-A fellow class member hits a squat PR & all of a sudden you want a squat PR too, when just a moment before, you were content with your goal of ‘accomplish an Ironman triathlon’.
+A friend gets the new iphone and all of a sudden your iphone that’s two years old seems lame.
+A fellow class member hits a squat PR & all of a sudden you want a squat PR too, when just a moment before, you were content with your goal of ‘complete my first half marathon’.

 When we desire a fitness goal, we’re desiring not just the end goal, but also how we think we’ll feel when we achieve that goal.

 Consider though, that the word “fitness” covers a massive berth of end-goals – you can be fit and be as sculpted as a Greek god statue for a physique competition.
-You can be fit and be unsculpted but be capable of jerking hundreds of pounds over your head.
-You can be incapable of moving a massive weight, but you can run 26.2 miles and beyond with relative ease and that is a form of fitness.
-You can never run 26.2 miles but you’re fit because you are a technical master in Brazilian jiu-jitsu.
+You can be fit and be un-sculpted but be capable of carrying heavy loads over a great distance.
+You can be incapable of picking up a heavy weight, but you can run 26.2 miles and beyond with relative ease.
+You can never run 26.2 miles but you’ve not had low back pain for a year now after having it monthly for a decade.

 Clarity Brings Quality